rails/rails/guides/source/active_record_callbacks.md

 [`before_update`]:
     https://api.rubyonrails.org/classes/ActiveRecord/Callbacks/ClassMethods.html#method-i-before_update

-WARNING.
-The `after_save` callback is triggered on both a create and update.
+WARNING: The `after_save` callback is triggered on both create and update operations.
 However, it consistently executes after the more specific callbacks `after_create` and `after_update`, regardless of the sequence in which the macro calls were made.
+Similarly, before and around save callbacks follow the same
+rule: `before_save` runs before create/update, and `around_save` runs around
+create/update operations.
+It's important to note that save callbacks will always run before/around/after the more specific create/update callbacks.

 We've already covered [validation](#validation-callbacks) and [save](#save-callbacks) callbacks. `after_commit` / `after_rollback` examples